guiglass/Simple-Circle-Fitter-For-Unity/README.md

 # Simple Circle Fitter
-### Single script, fully self contained algorithms.
+### Single Script, Fully Self Contained Algorithms.

 Two scripts that show two differnt approaches to fitting a circle to 2d data points on a plane.
 Both scripts are written in c# and are entirely stand alone, requiring no additional libraries.
 You only need to drag one of the two desireds scripts and add it as a component to whatever gameobject you wish in your scene.
 Then add some randomly placed transforms in the scene and add them to the coordinates list to be fitted.